dikshantrajput/skip-yt-ad/README.md

 2. Sit back and enjoy your uninterrupted YouTube experience as the extension takes care of skipping the ads for you.

 ## Compatibility
-This extension is compatible with Google Chrome and Chromium-based browsers.
+This extension is compatible with Google Chrome(Chromium-based browsers) and Firefox.

 ## Contributing
 Contributions from the community are welcomes.
 If you'd like to contribute to the development of this extension, please fork the repository, make your changes, and submit a pull request.